 For all brewing, grind size is a key variable; as a rule of thumb grind finer for more sweetness and coarser for more clarity.
 800um +/- 200um is the typical range for both percolation and immersion brewing.

 For percolation brewed (drip, pour-over, etc.) coffee try a ratio of 60g/Kg of coffee to brewing water for five minutes of brew time.
 A level coffee bed is crucially important for percolation brews.
-I like to split the water into three equal pours, separated by two minutes each.
-The first pour should lift the grounds up and wet them evenly, the second should very gently settle them into a level bed, and the third should fully extract without stirring things up again.

 For immersion brews (French press, etc), try a ratio of 68g/Kg of coffee to brew water for at least five minutes of brew time.
 Give it a good stir two minutes in and allow the full remaining time for the grounds to settle before gently plunging and pouring.